Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Method

-This paradigm aims to eliminate the costly online planning loop by learning a policy $\pi_\theta(a_t|z_t)$ directly.
-The world model is treated as a differentiable simulator.
-The objective for the policy $\pi_\theta$ is to maximize the expected return from imagined trajectories:

-The policy is updated via gradients backpropagated through time (BPTT).
-The key challenge here is the quality of the gradients: a world model with a non-smooth or biased loss landscape can provide noisy or misleading gradients, making stable and effective training of the policy extremely difficult.

-\paragraph{Architecture Details.} \
+Both control paradigms depend on long-horizon model fidelity but expose vulnerabilities in standard architectures.
+In online planning, where algorithms evaluate simulated trajectories to optimize action sequences, the bottleneck is compounding error.
+Small, single-step prediction inaccuracies in the dynamics model accumulate over the planning horizon, leading to suboptimal decision-making.
+Direct policy learning uses the world model as a differentiable simulator to update a policy via analytic gradients backpropagated through time.
+In this setting, the obstacle is gradient quality; a non-smooth or biased dynamic loss landscape yields noisy gradients that destabilize policy optimization.
+Overcoming these intertwined challenges motivates the architectural design of PRISM-WM.

+\subsection{Architecture Details}

-As illustrated in Figure~\ref{fig:prism_arch},PRISM-WM employs a set of $K$ expert networks $\{E_k\}_{k=1}^K$ and a single gating network $G$.
+PRISM-WM employs a set of $K$ expert networks $\{E_k\}_{k=1}^K$ and a single gating network $G$.
 For predicting the latent state transition, the gating network receives a context vector $c_t$ and produces softmax-normalized weights $w_t \in \mathbb{R}^K$.
 The next state $\hat{z}_{t+1}$ is computed as a weighted combination of expert outputs with a residual connection to the current state $z_t$: